oidoid/nature-elsewhere/readme.md

 }
 // State is always returned and code lives in the repo, not in the state.
 ```

+#### WebGL

+WebGL v2 is used because it supports instancing, which seemed very convenient.
+v1 also supports instancing but only when the ANGLE_instanced_arrays extension
+is available.

 #### Functional vs Object-Oriented Programming